SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 Meet Henning Jacobson.

 <img src="{{ site.baseurl }}/images/2021-10-18-vaccine-mandate-henning-jacobson.jpg" width="168" height="224" alt="Wikipedia: Henning Jacobson" title="Wikipedia: Henning Jacobson" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 He's the handsome fellow shown here, who is about to misbehave in his own fashion.
+He's more of a victim of misinformation than a perpetrator, though.

 Across the river in Cambridge and just after the Pfeiffer fiasco, police tried to vaccinate Jacobson, who refused and was fined \\$5 (a good chunk in those days, maybe